Finding the Good.

 The children and youth of Marymound have an uphill climb, but together with the support of the community we can help them find the strength to reach their potential, one step at a time.

-The Winnipeg Foundation magazine, WT (Working Together) created a story for their Spring Edition about our Mental Health & Complex Needs Centre, including the transition home we are presently campaigning to raise funds.
-The Winnipeg Foundation already has donated $500,000 to our campaign, and this timely article will further benefit our cause as we bring the community together to support this integral need that helps teenage girls transition back to families or the community.
+The Winnipeg Foundation magazine, WT (Working Together) created a story for their Spring Edition about Marymound’s Mental Health & Complex Needs Centre, including the transition home we are presently campaigning to raise funds.
+The Winnipeg Foundation already has donated $500,000 to the campaign, and this timely article will further benefit the cause as we bring the community together to support this integral need that helps teenage girls transition back to families and the community.
 Marymound story

 Krystyne Hastings, 22, is a former Marymound youth in care placed in the Marygrove Group Home at age 9 due to a neglectful and abusive home.
 Prior to coming to Marymound, she was bounced around from various foster homes before settling at Marygrove, a group home for girls ages 9 to 13.